EC327-Spring-2020/github-trial-ZimLim/README.md

 This repository is for all assignments and labs for EC 327 Spring 2020.
-Get rekt